Let's be friends

 2. 2.
 We'll setup a meeting to talk about it

-Make sure you’re on a proper computer with decent internet – so that we can see your face and share screens.
+Make sure you’re on a good computer with solid internet so we can see your face and share screens if needed.

 But don't you want us to take a really hard coding test first?